vincentk191/blogApp/README.md

 > _Commented out lines are left due to some additional functionalities I would like to work on._

-### Features:
+### Added Features:
-   - Post messages
+   - BCrypt
-   - Create topics
+   - Data validation:
-   - View other posts by other users or your own
+      - Username field cannot be empty and must be unique

+      - Password field cannot be empty and must contain at least 8 characters

+      - For registration, the 'confirm password' and 'password' fields must match each other

 ## Prerequisites